Irina Levshakova

 Levshakova was also a talented artist, creating cover art for many rock albums and having her artwork shown at exhibitions in both Russia and internationally.
-In 2010, she was arrested for having grown the largest ever plantation of Cannabis in northwestern Russia at her property, though she was sentenced only to five years probation.
-Levshakova died in 2016, aged 56, due to heart failure.
+Levshakova was in 2010 arrested for having grown the largest ever plantation of cannabis in northwestern Russia, though she was sentenced only to five years probation.
+She died in 2016, aged 56, due to heart failure.

 Background and early life

 Irina Yuryevna Kuznetsova was born in Leningrad (modern Saint Petersburg) on 6 May 1959.
-She was born into a family of academics; her mother was Irina Vladimirovna Linnik, an art historian specialized in Western European art.
+She was born into a family of academics.
+Levshakova's mother was Irina Vladimirovna Linnik, an art historian specialized in Western European art.
 Her father, Yuri Ivanovich Kuznetsov, was also an art historian.
+Her grandfather Vladimir Pavlovich Linnik (1889–1984) was a famous Soviet physicist and her uncle Yuri Linnik (1915–1972) was a mathematician.